Virginia Owner-Builder Permit Guide

 Virginia Building Code Overview

-Current Code Adoption (2025)
+Current Code Adoption (2026)

-- 2021 Virginia Residential Code (based on 2021 IRC with VA amendments)
+| 2021 Virginia Residential Code | Based on the 2021 IRC with Virginia amendments |

-- 2021 Virginia Energy Conservation Code (based on 2021 IECC)
+| 2021 Virginia Energy Conservation Code | Based on the 2021 IECC |

 Key Virginia Amendments

-- Flood Zones: Strict requirements in coastal areas
+| Flood Zones | Strict requirements in coastal areas |

-- Termite Protection: Required statewide
+| Termite Protection | Required statewide |

-- Energy Code: Climate Zone 4A (most) and 4C (mountains)
+| Energy Code | Climate Zone 4A (most of the state) and 4C (mountains) |

-- Pull permits as owner-builder without contractor license
+- Pull permits and act as your own general contractor without a DPOR contractor license

 Critical Restrictions